 - Whether the referee wholeheartedly supports the application;

 - What support the referee is able to offer the prospective adopters;

 - Whether the referee has any reason to believe the applicant would harm the children in their care.

 The assessing social worker may also contact the previous partners of the applicants, and seek references from them where it is considered necessary.
-Where there were any children jointly parented or cared for, references will be sought and the assessing social worker will arrange to interview them face-to-face wherever practicable, unless there are specific reasons not to do so.
+Where there were any children of the relationship or where children were cared for jointly, the social worker will arrange to interview them face-to-face wherever practicable.
+Where former partners have not jointly parented or cared for a child with the prospective adopter, they should generally not be approached unless there is a specific reason for doing so.
 Children of the applicant(s) living away from home may also be contacted, and references sought from them where considered appropriate.

 Where applicable, the agency must ascertain whether the local authority in whose area the prospective adopter has their home has any information about them that may be relevant to the assessment.
 If so, the agency must obtain from that authority a written report setting out the information.
 Local authorities asked for this information should comply promptly with these requests and provide this information within 15 working days wherever possible.
 In requesting information from a local authority, the agency should seek to ascertain whether records held by social services and education departments hold relevant information about the prospective adopter.

 There is no reason in principle why information held by one part of the local authority should not be shared with another.
 Protocols operated by children's services may, however, restrict access to cases where there is concern for the safety of a child.
 This means that an adoption check may not automatically involve a check to see whether a child of the family has been the subject of a Child Protection Plan unless such a check is specifically requested.
 The prospective adopter may have lived for only a short period in the area of their local authority.
 In such cases, the agency should obtain information from the prospective adopter's former local authorities.